Write C# code

 Automated CRUD operations

-Create, read, update, and delete operations generated automatically.
-EF Core handles joins and complex relationships.
+EF Core generates create, read, update and delete operations automatically, and handles joins and complex relationships.

 -